 The China of the future will draw its economic power not from garment factories or coal plants, but from a highly educated and skilled workforce equipped with domestic and foreign technology and trade secrets, capable of dominating the growing renewable energy and information technology industries if unchallenged.
 If the United States wishes to maintain economic primacy, it cannot squander its energies on reviving manufacturing and fossil fuel industries.
 Yet, by withdrawing from the TPP, the United States seems to be doing just that, conducting its trade policy as though the economic leaders of tomorrow should be engaged in a regulatory race to the bottom today.
 The President and his advisers should ask themselves, “Why would nations partner with an America seized by nostalgia for glory days past when they could instead follow China in a race to the future?”
 The United States should be at the vanguard of global trade, defining the rules and institutions that can catapult the world into a fair future of shared prosperity, not languishing on an island of outdated notions and convictions.

-Editor’s note: This article was written a year and a half before Trump’s decision on the TPP, and does not reflect subsequent events.
+Editor’s note: This article was written seven months after Trump’s decision on the TPP, and does not reflect subsequent events.